 ‘Contentious Probate’ is the term used where:

-- There is a dispute over the administration of the estate which leads to a contentious claim (for example, if there is a dispute with the executors (or between executors) about the management of the estate or a dispute with or between the beneficiaries or a dispute over the value of the assets or the interpretation of the Will).
+- There is a dispute over the administration of the estate which leads to a contentious claim.
+(For example, if there is a dispute with the executors (or between executors) about the management of the estate.
+Or a dispute with or between the beneficiaries.
+Even a dispute over the value of the assets or the interpretation of the Will).

 How is a claim for contentious probate handled?

-To bring a claim for contentious probate, a person must have ‘sufficient interest’ in the estate, which may include those who are potential applicants for inheritance, under the Inheritance (Provision for Families and Dependents) Act 1975.
+To bring a claim for contentious probate, a person must have ‘sufficient interest’ in the estate.
+This may include those who are potential applicants for inheritance, under the Inheritance (Provision for Families and Dependents) Act 1975.

 Steps to take before court proceedings are taken